 On the Multicast row on the table 2, SSPAN column should be 'Short address (0xff00-0xfffd) or 64-bit group address(*)' and TMCTP column should be '64-bit group addeess(*)'.

-Add footnote on the table2 which says "'*' indicates multicast subsription mechanism provided by L2R is not available and forwarding is broadcast address flooding basis only."
-Descrption that explains the behavior when the group address is set in the FnlDstAddress in the L2R-DATA.request primitive.
+Add footnote on the table2 which says "'*' indicates multicast route establishment provided in 5.2.6 is not supported and multicast frames are routed using broadcast address flooding (in the MHR???)."
+Description that explains the behavior when the group address is set in the FnlDstAddress in the L2R-DATA.request primitive.

 Add the address mode in Multicast subscription primitive